M.S in Germany

 Contributor-Level 10

-Those graduates who have completed their MBBS in Germany are eligible to work in Germany after their studies.
-International individuals can work for up to 18 months as part of their post-study work permit in Germany.
-During these 18 months, candidates can work on their own initiative and take on any type of work to support themselves, and once they secure a job relevant to their qualifications, applicants can apply for a long-term residence permit or an EU Blue Card.
-Since Germany faces a shortage of medical professionals, MBBS graduates have high chances of employability within the country, especially if fluent in the German language.
+Those graduates who have completed MBBS in Germany are eligible to work in Germany after studies.
+International individuals can work for up to 18 months as part of their post study work permit in Germany.
+During these 18 months, candidates can work on their own initiative and take on any type of work to support themselves and once they get job related to their qualification, applicants can apply for long term residence permit or EU Blue Card.
+Since Germany face shortage of medical professional, MBBS graduates have high chance of employability within country especially if fluent in German language.

 New answer posted